 All of a sudden the backsplash and countertop look more updated and the WHOLE space has a new, brighter lease on life!

-Truth be told, they actually put in new cabinets, however, the IDEA is there to show you how a space can go from outdated to updated with the right paint colour choices and products!
+Truth be told, they actually put in new cabinets.
+However, the IDEA is to show you how a space can go from outdated to updated with the right paint colour choices and products!
 They could have kept the existing cabinets and done the same paint treatment, but you would’ve still seen the hinges and they would have had to fill in the bulkhead.

 And again, BIG thanks to my E-design clients who send me their before and after photos – I couldn’t do this without you!
-Real people…real homes.
+Real people…real homes…REAL BUDGETS!

 See more of this project here

-There are a few things to notice in this beautiful space now:
+There are a few things to notice in the above kitchen: